-- It is understood that you will have holes that need to be filled.
-Investors want to see that you've considered your weaknesses/limitations and look to resolve them. - CTOs should prove they have a strong technical background. - Entrepreneurs should highlight the companies they've sold or success stories. - Head of Sales/Marketing should prove they have helped a company become profitable or generated revenue. - If you are the sole team member, make sure to list your advisors.
+- Understand that most investors will expect that you will have talent gaps on your team that need to be eventually filled.
+Investors want to see that you've considered your weaknesses/limitations and look to resolve them. - Entrepreneurs should highlight the companies they've sold or other success stories. - If you are the sole team member, make sure to list your advisors.

-Less text is more text.
+Keep in mind that less text is more text.

-10. Summary Slide
+11. Summary Slide